Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 6450 (OEM) 1GB, in theory, should perform a bit faster than the Radeon HD 3650 in general. (explain)
+Memory BandwidthTheoretically, the Radeon HD 6450 (OEM) 1GB should be a little bit faster than the Radeon HD 3650 in general. (explain)

-Texel RateThe Radeon HD 6450 (OEM) 1GB will be a small bit (approximately 3%) more effective at anisotropic filtering than the Radeon HD 3650. (explain)
+Texel RateThe Radeon HD 6450 (OEM) 1GB is just a bit (about 3%) faster with regards to texture filtering than the Radeon HD 3650. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the Radeon HD 6450 (OEM) 1GB is a better choice, not by a very large margin though. (explain)
+Pixel RateIf running with a high resolution is important to you, then the Radeon HD 6450 (OEM) 1GB is superior to the Radeon HD 3650, though only just barely. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison